Communities That Care

 The Communities That Care process occurs in 5 phases.

-Communities That Care in Eagle County has moved through Phases 1 through 4.
-Through Phase 3, specific environmental strategies were selected in order to respond to data that revealed risk factors and protective factors in Eagle County.
+Communities That Care in Eagle County has moved through all five phases of CTC over the years, and is now back to Phase 4 of the process again.
+During our recent Phase 3 work, specific environmental strategies were selected in order to respond to prioritized risk and protective factors that arose from the data for Eagle County.

 The identified risk factors are: